tracy-pl/mobile_rn_app/README.md

 ### How to run locally
-Install Node v16.14.0 (This repo uses a .nvm config, so if you're using [nvm](https://github.com/nvm-sh/nvm), you can run `nvm install` and/or `nvm use` to install the latest long-term support version of node).
+Install Node v16.14.0 (This repo uses a .nvm config, so if you're using [nvm](https://github.com/nvm-sh/nvm), you can run `yarn install` and/or `nvm use` to install the latest long-term support version of node).

 1. To install dependencies run `yarn install`
-2. To start the app run `npm start`.
+2. To start the app run `yarn start`.
 The demo app will run on [http://localhost:19002/](http://localhost:19002/)

 ### Directory Structure
         .